Read this week's

 July 18 - Matthew Curry (Blues)

 Matthew Curry delivers electrifying blues and blues rock along with amped-up shows.
-Matthew, already a veteran performer at 17, is astonishing audiences with his blazing guitar playing, original songs, and soulful voice.
+Matthew is astonishing audiences with his blazing guitar playing, original songs, and soulful voice.
 Matthew has played with blues greats Coco Montoya, Tommy Castro, and recently with Ronnie Baker Brooks, Bernard Allison, and Bryan Lee.
 Often referred to as a cross between Stevie Ray Vaughan and Eric Clapton, Matthew Curry is a triple-charged musician in his own right and firing up the scene.

 July 25 - Lowdown Brass Band (Brass/Street Funk)